Defense Innovation Board's AI Principles Project

-The DIB will hold its next quarterly public meeting in the summer of 2019.
+The DIB will hold its next quarterly public meeting on July 10, 2019.
 Board members will discuss the AI Principles project as part of the meeting agenda.
 This session will also be livestreamed.

 The following individuals participated in a roundtable discussion with DIB members and shared their individual perspective on the topic.
 These individuals and their organizations do not necessarily endorse the principles or any other product that ultimately results from the DIB's expert consultations.
 We are grateful for their participation in the project by sharing their insights, experiences, and perspectives.

 - General John Allen (Ret.), President, Brookings Institution

 - Dr. Dario Amodei, Research Director, OpenAI